New Puppy Transition Tips

 UNDERSTANDING YOUR PUP

 Like babies, puppies also cannot communicate with words.
-They communicate by acting out and it is our job as pet-parents to understand what they need.
+They communicate through body language, use their mouth like we use hands and it is our job as pet-parents to understand what they need.
 If they are crying in the cage, do they need more exercise before going to bed?
 Sometimes it can feel like a guessing game trying different things, but taking the time to be intentional to understand what your puppy needs will help you build trust with them and grow together.
 We highly recommend working with a professional trainer on your puppy-raising journey and being proactive about cultivating the life you'd like to have with your dog.
-Set the necessary boundaries up front and working hard training them in the first year will bring you joy in the years to come.
+Setting the necessary boundaries up front and working hard on training them in the first year will bring you so much joy in the years to come.

 If you have other questions about caring for your fur baby, check out all the blogs at www.teddypuppies.com/blog